 Oceanside has also changed from being a military town on Interstate 5 to a vital, visitor destination offering a wide range of accommodations in all price ranges with ocean and bay views.
 Yes, Oceanside has a lot to offer including its average year-round temperature of 72 degrees.

-Complementing the fascination of the bay and ocean activities are the many things to see and do east off Interstate 5.
-Yes, topping the list of major North San Diego County attractions is visiting the impressive Mission San Luis Rey de Francia, which is the largest of the 21 missions founded in 1798, but there is even more to see and do east of Interstate 5 including dining.
+Complementing the fascination of the bay and ocean activities are the many things to see and do east of Interstate 5.
+Yes, topping the list of major North San Diego County attractions is visiting the impressive Mission San Luis Rey de Francia, which is the largest of the 21 missions founded in 1798, but there is, even more, to see and do east of Interstate 5 including dining.

 Another attraction getting rave reviews is Oceanside’s own award-winning microbrewery Oceanside Ale Works.
 They have won a Gold Medal at the San Diego International Beer Fest for their “DUDE” Double IPA, and also won a bronze medal for the “OAW” Orange Agave Wheat.
 With their beers now being sold nationally, it’s a special treat to visit the brewery and sample their latest brews and perhaps meeting the brewmaster himself.